Guide to timetabling – Vocational education

 There are different timetabling steps for different vocational education courses.
 Check below to see what you need to do.

-If your Course Coordinator has told you to allocate yourself to classes, complete Steps 1-2 below for the courses that require class allocation.
+If your Course Coordinator has told you to select or allocate yourself into classes, complete Steps 1-2 below for the courses that require class allocation.

 If you're studying: